ParallelMaths/parallel/pages/10-01-all-dark-things.md

 ---

-The total number of items is 7 + 72 + 73 + 74 + 75 = 19,607 items.
+The total number of items is `7 + 7^2 + 7^3 + 7^4 + 7^5 = 19,607` items.
 :::

 ## 2. A Beautiful Mind

 “A Beautiful Mind”, an Oscar-winning film from 2001, tells the story of the real-life mathematical genius John Nash.
-After making an incredible discovery that would have a major impact on the world of economics, Nash began to suffer from mental illness, and the film is about his journey towards recovery and being award the Nobel Prize for Economics.
+After making an incredible discovery that would have a major impact on the world of economics, Nash began to suffer from mental illness, and the film is about his journey towards recovery and being awarded the Nobel Prize for Economics.

 This journey is reflected in the clip below.
-His renewed interest in teaching young mathematicians is a sign that Nash is recovering from his period illness.
+His renewed interest in teaching young mathematicians is a sign that Nash is recovering from his period of illness.

 @[youtube](5OIUa-mxIhM?rel=0)